Skip to content

 Pothos plants thrive in a variety of conditions, making them a popular choice for indoor gardening.
 They prefer bright, indirect light but can tolerate low light.
 Ensure the soil is well-draining and allow it to dry out between waterings to prevent root rot.
 Pothos plants grow best in temperatures between 65-85°F (18-29°C) and enjoy humidity, though they can adapt to lower levels.

-Also Check: How To Grow And Care For Rex Begonias: Expert Tips
+Also Check: How To Grow And Care For Heather: A Complete Guide

 How do you propagate Pothos plants?